BramP33/Holiday-blackbox/Software/README.md

 - `ifuse`, `libimobiledevice`, and FUSE (`libfuse` and `fusermount3`).
 - Trusted device pairing (`idevicepair pair`).
 The importer retries pairing prompts when possible.
 - Run the importer from custom tooling by calling `import_videos_from_iphone(Paths(cfg), verify_mode=...)`.

+## GoPro MTP Importer
+`blackbox.gopro.mtp_importer` prefers using `simple-mtpfs` for wired GoPro transfers.
+Ensure:
+- `simple-mtpfs` and `fuse` packages are installed (`sudo apt-get install simple-mtpfs fuse`).
+- Your user is in the `fuse` group (the installer attempts to add it).
+- `simple-mtpfs -l` detects the camera before starting the UI.
+If not, double-check the USB cable and enable GoPro Connect mode on the camera.
+When `simple-mtpfs` is unavailable the app falls back to the HTTP importer automatically.

 ## Access Point Helpers
 - `ap_mode.py` toggles AP mode from the UI.
 Ensure NetworkManager is installed and Wi-Fi credentials are set in `config.yml`.